honojs/middleware/.changeset/brave-bags-talk.md

 ---
-'@hono/oauth-providers': patch
+'@hono/oauth-providers': minor
 ---

-fix: pass missing state param to MSEntra AuthFlow
+fix: enable CSRF protection for MSEntra ID authentication

-Fixed a bug where the state parameter was not being passed to the MSEntra AuthFlow constructor, which could cause CSRF protection to fail.
-The state parameter is now properly passed from the middleware options to the AuthFlow instance.
+Fixed a bug where the state parameter was not being passed to the MSEntra AuthFlow constructor.
+As a result, CSRF protection now properly works for MSEntra ID authentication, ensuring that authentication requests are protected against Cross-Site Request Forgery attacks.